cprevallet/fitplot/static/help.rst

 	+ https://support.google.com/maps/answer/144349?hl=e
 - Analysis
 	+ The user's personal race times is used to calculate VO2max values.
 Entering new values for the time distance will update the VO2max calculation and the %VO2 gauge.

+In addition, transient popup notifications will be displayed at the bottom of the screen when new files are loaded or error messages occur.

 Interpreting Results
 ~~~~~~~~~~~~~~~~~~~~
 Most of the returned results are labeled to aid in easy interpretation.
 However the values for VO2max and VDOT may be unfamiliar to the user.
 Wikipedia has a good description for